froala/aurelia-froala-editor/readme.md

 ```

 ## Global configuration
-(Plugins)[https://www.froala.com/wysiwyg-editor/docs/concepts/create-plugin], (custom buttons)[https://www.froala.com/wysiwyg-editor/docs/concepts/custom-button] and other (languages)[https://www.froala.com/wysiwyg-editor/languages] need to be activated globally.
+[Plugins](https://www.froala.com/wysiwyg-editor/docs/concepts/create-plugin), [custom buttons](https://www.froala.com/wysiwyg-editor/docs/concepts/custom-button) and other [languages](https://www.froala.com/wysiwyg-editor/languages) need to be activated globally.
 This is done in the main.js or main.ts:

 ```